 Strategy #3: Change your router password

 Many hackers use internet routers to perform high-profile breaches.
-If you purchased an internet router, it will come with a default password consisting of letters and numbers.
+If you purchase an internet router, it will come with a default password consisting of letters and numbers.

 The problem is that most people don’t change these default passwords, and they are easily available online, on the dark web and on the internet.

 Changing your password is a simple step you can take to prevent hackers from accessing your personal information.

 Are You Safe From Hackers?

 Canadian banks have a lot of catching up to do to make sure its customers feel entirely safe.
 With the ever-increasing reliance on technology, hackers are gaining more and more knowledge and the ability to hack into bank accounts.